agilestarskim/Midget/README.md

 Tuple's first element is ID of views.

 You can name it whatever you want.
+But duplicate is prohibited.

 Tuple's second element is bool variable that define whether view is shown or not.